nathanww/OpenHaptic/api.md

 # Communication protocol
 OpenHaptic uses the Nordic UART BLE service for loading programs.
-The OpenHaptic Programmer app also uses this service to create an interactive shell for users to interact with the devide.
+The OpenHaptic Programmer app also uses this service to create an interactive shell for users to interact with the device.
 Alterantively, the connection can be used to send data between a app running on OpenHaptic and a companion device.
 Programs can also accsess the Bluetooth/wifi hardware directly for other types of connections.

 *Using the OpenHaptic shell (easiest method)*